hampel/symfonymailer-sparkpost/README.md

 ## Description

-Standalone implementation of Symfony Mailer SparkPost Driver based on https://github.com/gam6itko/sparkpost-mailer
+Standalone implementation of Symfony Mailer SparkPost Driver based on https://github.com/gam6itko/sparkpost-mailer - but using GuzzleHttp as the HTTP client rather than Symfony HTTP Client.

 ## Installation